Hiking in Hawaii

 Get Information About the Trail

-Learn about the trail so you will know the route, where to start, and degree of difficulty.
+Prior to hiking, learn about the trail you intend to hike so you will know the route, where to start, and the degree of difficulty.
 This information can be found on the website, by contacting the NAH staff, or in a trail guidebook.

 Assess Your Capabilities

 Compare your level of fitness, ability, and experience with the trail description.
 Be practical and realistic.
 There are a wide variety of trails in Hawai‘i, so pick one that suits your level.

 Sunny and clear mornings are sometimes followed by rain and wind later in the day.
 Flash floods are dangerous possibilities in the narrow gulches.
 Call the National Weather Service for the latest forecast.

 Dress in layers so you can protect your skin from the intense tropical sun.
 A hat, sunglasses and sunscreen are recommended.
 Hiking boots offer traction and ankle support to prevent slipping and injuries on muddy trails and slick or sharp rocks.
 Light rain gear is good to carry because of the quickly changing weather conditions.